-1. The Committee on Admissions and Academic Standards will review written summary and supportive documentation within ten (10) working days and will make recommendations regarding dismissal to the Associate Dean for Academic Affairs and Strategic Partnerships for consideration and decision.

-- 2. A letter will be sent by the Associate Dean for Academic Affairs and Strategic Partnerships, via electronic and first class/certified mail, return receipt requested, to inform the student, that he/she has been dismissed from the nursing program. - 3.
-If the student does not appeal the decision, he/she is dismissed automatically by the Associate Dean for Academic Affairs and Strategic Partnerships at the close of business of the date of the dismissal letter. - 4.
-An electronic copy of the Associate Dean for Academic Affairs and Strategic Partnerships decision letter will be forwarded to the following people as appropriate:

-Chairperson(s) of the Committee on Admissions and Academic Standards Dean Director, School of Nursing Office of Student Affairs Coordinator of Student Resources Development Department Chair Program Director Course Coordinator Course Instructor Faculty Advisor Student File
+- The Committee on Admissions and Academic Standards will review written summary and supportive documentation within ten (10) working days and will make recommendations regarding dismissal to the Associate Dean for Academic Affairs for consideration and decision. - A letter will be sent by the Associate Dean for Academic Affairs to the student, via their Stony Brook University e-mail, to inform the student, that he/she has been dismissed from the nursing program. - If the student does not appeal the decision, he/she is dismissed automatically by the Associate Dean for Academic Affairs at the close of business of the date of the dismissal letter. - An electronic copy of the Associate Dean for Academic Affairs decision letter will be forwarded to the following people as appropriate: - Chairperson(s) of the Committee on Admissions and Academic Standards - Dean - Director, School of Nursing Office of Student Affairs - Coordinator of Student Resources Development - Department Chair - Program Director - Course Coordinator - Course Instructor - Faculty Advisor - Student File